 Most carbonate-bearing rocks contain a mix of soluble and insoluble minerals.
-Let us consider the same regolith weathering scenario as in 3.3.1, but now with a bedrock containing minerals of heterogeneous weatherability.
+Let us consider the same regolith weathering scenario as in Sect.
+3.3.1, but now with a bedrock containing minerals of heterogeneous weatherability.
 In this case, the soluble minerals would be depleted in the regolith because they are removed by erosion and weathering, whereas the insoluble minerals, only affected by erosion, would be enriched (Riebe and Granger, 2013).
-The enrichment and depletion of minerals in the regolith involves a change of regolith residence time for the different minerals by a factor X_R/X_B (concentration ratio of mineral X in regolith, X_R , and bedrock, X_B).
-We can rewrite equation 1 for the average regolith CRN concentration measured in the target mineral X, using the more accurate depth integration formulation of the production rates instead of exponential approximations.
-In this case, the concentration of nuclides at the regolith-bedrock interface is the sum of nuclide concentrations produced through different production pathways i, integrated from the regolith residence time until infinity (past defined as positive values), such that:
+The enrichment and depletion of minerals in the regolith involve a change of regolith residence time for the different minerals by a factor $X{\rm R}/X{\rm B}$ (concentration ratio of mineral X in regolith, $X{\rm R}$, and bedrock, $X{\rm B}$).
+We can rewrite Eq.
+(1) for the average regolith CRN concentration measured in the target mineral X using the more accurate depth integration formulation of the production rates instead of exponential approximations.
+In this case, the concentration of nuclides at the regolith-bedrock interface is the sum of nuclide concentrations produced through different production pathways i, integrated from the regolith residence time until infinity (past defined as positive values), such that

-$$N_0 = \sum_i \int{\tau}^{\infty} P_i(m_R + Dt) dt . \tag{12}$$ mineral residence time that differs from the average.
-Hence, the average nuclide concentration of a target mineral X in the regolith is:
+$$N_0 = \sum_i \int{\tau}^{\infty} P_i \left(m{\rm R} + Dt \right) \mathrm{d}t.$$ (12)

-The number of atoms produced in the regolith is the integral of the average regolith production rate ($\langle P{i,R} \rangle$) from present to the bulk average regolith residence time, modified by the enrichment/depletion factor (X_R/X_B), which accounts for a target where the first term describes the nuclide accumulation within the regolith, and the second term is the CRN concentration from the advection of rock to the regolith-bedrock interface.
-This expression shows that measuring a nuclide concentration on a target mineral with a higher weatherability than the average bedrock will yield a CRN concentration lower than in a noweathering scenario, and a less weatherable mineral will accumulate a greater nuclide concentration (Fig. 5).
+The number of atoms produced in the regolith is the integral of the average regolith production rate $(\langle P{i,R} \rangle)$ from present to the bulk average regolith residence time, modified by the enrichment/depletion factor (X_R/X_B) , which accounts for a target mineral residence time that differs from the average.
+Hence, the average nuclide concentration of a target mineral X in the regolith is where the first term describes the nuclide accumulation within the regolith, and the second term is the CRN concentration from the advection of rock to the regolith-bedrock interface.
+This expression shows that measuring a nuclide concentration on a target mineral with a higher weatherability than the average bedrock will yield a CRN concentration lower than in a no-weathering scenario, and a less weatherable mineral will accumulate a greater nuclide concentration (Fig. 5).
 This occurs because the mean residence time for a soluble mineral decreases relative to the bulk regolith residence time, while the residence time for an insoluble mineral increases relative to that of the bulk soil.